dannystaple/dannystaple.github.io/_posts/2010-11-22-educational-robot-kits-for-kids.md

 The best way to do it is to find an Arduino Starter kit which will have the main module plus breadboards, wires and a bunch of fun modules and sensors to play with.

-Combined with the development system and a very helpful community, lots of tutorials and the buzz around the Arduino - this one is sure to go down really well.
+Combined with the development system and a helpful community, lots of tutorials and the buzz around the Arduino - this one is sure to go down really well.

 # Number Five - the Lego NXT